 - And do a meaningful or important act, such as signing up for an adult education course.

 Write a brief list of personal strengths (or find a list), then select a strength to be used internationally within the next 24 hours.
 Then write about how you used the strength and its outcome.
 For example, if you picked ‘perseverance’ as your strength to be used within the next 24 hours, then to use it you’d have to make sure you didn’t give up on something you’d normally give up on.

 Further examples of positive psychology interventions come from Johnson, Gooding, Wood, and Tarrier (2010).
 They got students who were experiencing suicidal ideation to use positive self-appraisals to see if it would help manage the impact of negative life events.
 They found there was an increased resilience due to positive self-appraisals when dealing with negative life events.

-Another study by Johnson, Gooding, Wood, Taylor, Pratt, and Tarrier (2010) also found a link between decreased hopelessness which lead to a reduction in suicide rates in those on the schizophrenia-spectrum, due to a positive self-appraisal intervention.
+Another study by Johnson, Gooding, Wood, Taylor, Pratt, and Tarrier (2010) also found a link between decreased hopelessness which led to a reduction in suicide rates in those on the schizophrenia spectrum, due to a positive self-appraisal intervention.

 These studies further support the validity of using positive psychology interventions to aid those suffering from mental health problems.
 They also show how different interventions can be designed to target different strengths and emotions in order to get a preferable outcome in the management of their issues.